powderflask/cms-thumbnail/README.rst

 1. in the project settings.py (see Settings, above).
    This option allows a developer to define the presets used for a site, without having to add any fixtures to the DB.
    Presets defined in settings are NOT editable by the end-user.
-   There is no need to include the base module in INSTALLED_APPS if all presets are defined in settings.
+   There is no need to include the base module in INSTALLED_APPS if all presets are defined in settings and you use the thumbnail rather than the imagecache template tag (see below).
 2. via the Presets model.
    This option allows creating and editing of presets through the django Admin.
    Users with the right permission can edit presets.